StateLibraryVictoria/bagit-workflow/README.md

 ## Overview

-This is a basic workflow for stashing data safely on a server with minimum metadata as BagIt bags.
-Includes a record of transfers using a sqlite3 database.
+This is a basic workflow for archiving data as BagIt bags.
+The process is intended to support secure storage by creating copies in a remote location, while ensuring validation and minimum metadata.
+The process includes a sqlite3 database used to store a record of transfers.

 ## Getting started